MENU

 Historical Episodes

-Dahlias were first introduced to Spain from Mexico in the 18th century and quickly spread across Europe.
-Initially, they were cultivated for their edible stems and roots rather than their ornamental value.
-However, over time, their decorative potential was recognized, and they became a popular ornamental plant.
+Dahlias were first brought from Mexico to Spain in the 18th century and soon spread across Europe.
+Initially, they were cultivated not for their beauty but for their edible stems and tubers.

 Gardening Advice